A version of this article appeared in the Rutland Herald on June 6, 2015.

 We have lately wondered, what is it about seeing the farmland in production that excites our neighbors so much?
 Is it that young people are staying in the area because of opportunities in agriculture?
 Is it seeing how the land is transformed from grassy field to ever-changing landscape of food?
 Or is it simply something innate and primal that connects so many of us with gardening and working the land?

 I recently bumped into the grandmother of a student who spent two weeks last year volunteering with us as part of her Y.E.S.
 (Year End Studies) Plan at Rutland High School.
 The grandmother said that she was shocked how much her granddaughter had taken to the work, and that this year her granddaughter had started many seeds and had her father plow up a garden space for her.
 This of course warmed my heart and I was again struck by the deep connection that many people find once they put their hands in the soil.
 In a time when one could easily go through life with his or her head in an iCloud, it is important to remember that food connects each and every one of us with the soil beneath our feet.
 As Wendell Berry wrote, “The earth is what we all have in common.”

-Lindsay and her husband Scott own Alchemy Gardens, a vegetable farm selling through CSA and at the Rutland Farmers Market.
+Lindsay and her husband Scott own Alchemy Gardens, a vegetable farm selling through CSA and at the Rutland Farmers Market, and the anchor farm for SAGE (Shrewsbury Institute for Agricultural Education).
 Learn more at www.AlchemyGardensVT.com.